softworkz/emby-wiki/Live-TV.md

 * Status, StatusName - The recording status.
 StatusName is a displayable value.
 * CompletionPercentage - Only applicable if in progress.
-* Path - The physical path to the recording file.
+* Path - The physical path to the recording file (if available).
 Some clients may prefer to play the file directly.
 * MediaStreams - Only available for completed recordings.

 ## Name & EpisodeTitle